googleapis/gapic-generator-go/showcase/README.md

 ## How the telemetry tests work

 The telemetry tests in `cloud_trace_test.go` are integration tests that verify end-to-end tracing to the real Google Cloud Trace backend.
-They require specific setup and are separated from normal unit tests.
+They require specific setup and are separated from normal Showcase tests.

 ### Prerequisites and Environment Variables